Mixed, Re-Mixed & Mastered

-There is also a style of chant called a bhajan, another type of East Indian ecstatic folk music, where the bhajanik chants about uplifting and spiritual topics.
+There is also a style of chant called a bhajan, another type of East Indian ecstatic folk music, where the Bhajanik chants about uplifting and spiritual subjects.

 The Bhakti Boyz borrow from both of these traditions and blend them with folk, electronica, reggae and Caribbean styles.